Russ Howard: Career

 In 2005, he joined team Gushue to call the shots for Brad Gushue's team at the Canadian Olympic Trials, while he played second.
 Howard, along with Gushue (who throws last rocks), lead Jamie Korab and third Mark Nichols, went on to win the trials, giving them the right to represent Canada at the 2006 Winter Olympics, where they won the gold medal, defeating Finland 10–4 in the final match.
 It was the first time that a Canadian team had won the gold medal for men's curling.
 Howard, who turned 50 during the Olympics, is also the oldest Canadian to win an Olympic gold medal.
 The oldest person ever to win a gold medal was Robin Welsh, aged 54, who won gold in curling at the 1924 Winter Olympics.

 As a skip (captain), Howard has been in three previous trials (in 1987, 1997, and 2001), but never went on to the Olympics.
 Howard is also the innovator of the "Moncton Rule", which evolved into the "free guard zone", part of international and Olympic rules.
 This makes his 2006 medal particularly significant, as it is likely that without the excitement this rule adds to the sport it would not have become an Olympic event in the 1990s.

 In the 2009-10 curling season, although he played in bonspiels throughout the year, Howard did not curl in the New Brunswick Tankard due to his broadcasting commitments with The Sports Network (TSN).
 Howard has been commentating curling events for TSN since 2001.

 In 2006, he was inducted into the New Brunswick Sports Hall of Fame.
 In 2013, he was inducted into Canada's Sports Hall of Fame.
 He was named a Member of the Order of Canada and inducted into the WCF Hall of Fame in 2015.

 Brier records

 At the end of the 2009 Brier, Howard had appeared in more Briers than any other player (14), and played more games at the Brier than any other player (174).
 The 2012 Brier saw his brother Glenn Howard tying his record for Brier appearances and breaking his record for most career games played at the Brier.
 As of 2017, Russ had appeared in the second most Brier games ever, behind his brother Glenn.

 Broadcasting career

-Howard stepped into the broadcast booth for the first time in 2001, serving as an analyst for TSN’s coverage of the Tim Horton's Brier.
+Howard stepped into the broadcast booth for the first time in 2001, serving as an analyst for TSN’s coverage of the Brier.
 Since 2008, he has been a mainstay analyst on the network, also providing colour commentary for TSN’s Season of Champions curling.

 Howard handled colour commentating duties for Canada’s Olympic Broadcast Media Consortium during the Vancouver 2010 Olympic Winter Games.